 Charlie McDowell, director (@charliemcdowell)

-Mark Duplass, writer and director (@MarkDuplass)
+Mark Duplass, actor, writer and showrunner of 'Togetherness' (@MarkDuplass)

 Filmmakers and Fans Plot to Keep Big Twists a Secret